Food premises registration

 Market stalls and mobile vendors such as ice cream or burger vans must be registered with the local authority in whose area the vehicle is ordinarily kept.
 Once the establishment has undertaken this process with its registering authority it should not be asked to register with any further food authorities in whose area it trades.
 However, any food authority can undertake an intervention, inspection or appropriate enforcement action at any mobile establishment that trades within its area.

 Anyone starting a new food business must register with the local authority at least 28 days before doing so.
+The Eden District Council registration form is available below.

 There are no specific exemptions from the requirement for "food business" establishments to be registered.
 However, registration is not required for primary production for private or domestic use or for domestic preparation, handling or storage of food for private domestic consumption.